solongtony/kaiserain/readme.md

 By making defense randomized as well, it will avoids the situation where some creatures cannot ever damage you.
 On average, the values from the random function will be 1/2 the value of the stat.
 I could compensate by doubling the stats in each creature type.

 * Data driven creature definitions
+* Data driven item definitions
 * Numpad key handling

+# Bugs

+* Monster movement
+Monsters stop moving when there is not a continuous path to the PC, even if they could get closer than they are.
+See "Monster Movement" TODO.

+* Direction key
+If I hold a direction key down, character continues to move in that direction after releasing the key.
+This can be fatal, if you run into a wall and monsters keep attacking you.
+This was specifically mentioned as being addressed in the original tutorial, need to look that up.

 # TODO list